 2. Know when you are weary – and don’t make decisions then

 I have quickly learned that I am not a night person.
 I have spent too many nights in tears and exasperation because no conversation goes well for me at night.
+The best productivity planner can’t change that.
 It’s just a fact.